How much money will I get from my settlement?

 Pain and Suffering Damages

-But what does this "settlement formula" do you for?
-You might, in some cases, be able to compute the first four variables.
-But, in the vast majority of our cases, the greatest harm in the case is pain - usually physical - pain.
-How do you measure the pain and suffering that goes with physical and emotional injury?
-Well, that depends on so many different factors with different weights depending upon the case.
-In some types of car and truck accident cases, insurance companies will try to use a computer program to calculate a settlement formula, by having the insurance adjuster put all of the details of the medical records into a computer to spit out a settlement range for the insurance payout.
+The answer depends on so many different factors with different weights depending upon the case.
+In some types of car and truck accident cases, insurance companies will try to use a computer program to compute a blueprint of a settlement formula, by having the insurance adjuster put all of the details of the medical records into a computer to spit out a settlement range for the insurance payout.

-In very small accident cases, this is not an awful idea.
-In serious injury cases - the types of cases we handle - a computer system trying to manufacturer a settlement formula is as abomination of justice.
+In serious injury cases, a computer system trying to number crunch a dollar amount is an abomination of justice.
 (You can get a full look at how insurance companies value cases here.
 At the bottom of this article, you can read about your specific injury and how those claims have been valued by juries.)

 |We have earned tens of millions of dollars for victims by fighting every single case like it was our last case.
 Can we help you?
 Call 800-553-8082 or get an online consultation.|